 “Auction Settlement Price” means the price announced by the auction administrator at the conclusion of each quarterly auction.
 It is the price which all successful bidders will pay for their allowances and also the price to be paid to those entities which consigned allowances to the auction.

+“Auction System” means the registry or application that facilitates the auctioning and sale of compliance instruments from CARB.

 “Authorized Project Designee” means an entity authorized by an Offset Project Operator to act on behalf of the Offset Project Operator.
 The Authorized Project Designee must be a Primary Account Representative or Alternate Account Representative on the Offset Project Operator's Holding Account.

 “Aviation Gasoline” means a complex mixture of volatile hydrocarbons, with or without additives, suitably blended to be used in aviation reciprocating engines.
 Specifications are as stated in MRR, section 95102(a).